Vacation insurance getting more popular

 “I think a lot of the news about the vast increase in flight cancelations and delays that we’ve been seeing has really pushed people to think about travel insurance even more,” said Shawn Steward with AAA Kansas.
 “Especially if they’re taking a longer trip.”

-Steward points to statistics that show 2.2-percent of all U.S. flights have experienced a cancelation since June.
-Another number, according to FlightAware, shows 22-percent have been delayed since June.
+Steward points to statistics that show 2.2% of all U.S. flights have experienced a cancelation since June.
+Another number, according to FlightAware, shows 22% have been delayed since June.

 “Travel, especially a big international trip, is a big investment,” said Steward.
 “And we strongly recommend protecting that investment.”